Modelur/docs/docs/getting-started.md

 <figcaption>Figure 2.01 - Modelur Activation window.</figcaption>

-In case you are not able to obtain your License Key, please contact us at [support@modelur.com](mailto:support@modelur.com).
+In case you are not able to obtain your License Key or if you experience any other problem, please contact us at [support@modelur.com](mailto:support@modelur.com).

 ### Trial License